-Magnitude of Effect: The proposed development site is directly visible from the general location of the churchyard, just across the road in the field to the south-east.
-The houses will further enclose the church and churchyard within a village setting but the overall character will not change as care is being taken to build houses of a similar style to those which already exist.
+Magnitude of Effect: The proposed development site is visible from the general location of the churchyard, just across the road in the field to the south-east.
+The houses will increase the village setting but the overall character will not change as care is being taken in the design and location.